Jh0wjso/fullstack-aws/README.md

 Develop a **React** application using **Vite** that includes:

-- A form for creating new game sessions.
+- A form for creating new   sessions.
-- A list view to display all created game sessions.
+- A list view to display all created   sessions.
 - Integration with the back-end to persist session data.

 ### Requirements

 #### Form

-- Collect the following details for each game session: hostname, number of players, map, and mode.
+- Collect the following details for each   session: hostname, number of players, map, and mode.
 - On form submission, send a POST request to the back-end API to create the session.

 #### List View

-- Fetch and display a list of all game sessions from the back-end API.
+- Fetch and display a list of all   sessions from the back-end API.
 - Display details such as hostname, players, map, and mode.

 #### User Experience (UX/UI)